ajithk1503/news-recommender-mlops/README.md

 - Content-Based Filtering (TF-IDF over news articles)
 - Feedback Loop for real-time adaptation
 - MLOps pipeline including:
   - Model training and evaluation
+### Need to be developed
+  - Include neural network as a recommender
+  - Build online learner to improve feedback loop
   - API deployment via FastAPI
   - Monitoring using Prometheus and Grafana
   - Workflow orchestration with Apache Airflow